pinky-pig/eslint-config/README.md

 );
 ```

+# Error
-if there have an error like this:
+1. if there have an error like this:
 ```
 import { arvinn } from "@arvinn/eslint-config";
 ^^^^^^